rajannpatel/landscape-docs/en/landscape-install-manual.md

 Below is a suggested configuration file that does just that.
 Install it as `/etc/apache2/sites-available/landscape.conf` and change the following values:

- * `@hostname@`: the FQDN of the hostname the clients (browser and machines) will use to connect to OPL.
+ * `@hostname@`: the FQDN of the hostname the clients (browser and machines) will use to connect to Landscape Server.
 This is what will be in the URL, and it needs to be resolvable via DNS.
 For example, `lds.example.com`
  * `@certfile@`: the full filesystem path to where the SSL certificate for this server is installed.
 For example, `/etc/ssl/certs/landscape_server.pem`
  * `@keyfile@`: the full filesystem path to where the corresponding private key of that certificate is installed.
 For example, `/etc/ssl/private/landscape_server.key`